AgustinSRG/PersonalMediaVault/backup-tool/README.md

 # Personal media vault (backup tool)

-Thi is a backup tool for Personal Media Vault.
-Works similar to `rsync`, witch can be used alternatively.
+This is a backup tool for Personal Media Vault.
+Works similar to `rsync`, which can be used alternatively.

 ## Compilation